 Biltong and Pinotage Pairing

 I had never heard of biltong until I met one of the founders of Kalahari Biltong offering samples at Pairings.
 When this South African meat snack was described as a cross between beef jerky and prosciutto, I was up for trying it based on the mention of the latter.
 I really liked the flavors, enhanced by a bold red wine pairing.
 I enjoyed hearing about how the co-founders discovered biltong during a trip to South Africa to compete in an Ironman and Ultra Marathon.
 I also appreciated the simplicity of the snack, just good beef along with five other natural ingredients.
-You can order some from their website, and they also carry it at Pairings in Winchester, MA.
-Note: this is not a sponsored plug, I always disclose those.
-I like to share my finds and support small businesses producing great food and wine products!

 As you might suspect, the meat and spices of the biltong paired very well with the 2014 Rooiberg Winery Pinotage.
 More details on the wine follow below.